 Many job seekers take a break from job searching during the holidays.
 It’s a hectic time of year, and it can be a challenge to juggle getting ready for the holidays with keeping a job hunt moving forward.
-But, that may be a mistake – read on to learn why you should keep up your job search during the holidays.
+But, that may be a mistake.

 Contrary to what you might think, hiring doesn’t stop during the holiday season.
 Employers hire when they need new employees.
 A slower holiday season for some businesses means more time for hiring.
 It can also mean less competition for available jobs because of the number of job seekers who do take a break from their job hunt.